Biomedical and Physical Sciences

 shield90 [at] msu [dot] edu

-I work with Professor Wolfgang Kerzendorf and the Kerzendorf Group modeling stars and searching for surviving companions of type Ia supernovae to learn about their progenitor systems and test different progenitor theories.
-I use statistical methods capitalizing on the revolutionary new GAIA mission as well as archival Hubble data to investigate the stellar populations in supernova remnants.
-I work at the intersection of observation and theory, making detailed models of stellar atmospheres to simulate escaping stellar light and then fitting those models to observations to learn about the structure and composition of stars.
+Before I focused on software development, I did extensive work modeling stars and searching for surviving companions of type Ia supernovae to learn about their progenitor systems and test different progenitor theories.
+I've used statistical methods capitalizing on the revolutionary GAIA mission as well as archival Hubble data to investigate the stellar populations.
+I work at the intersection of observation and theory, making detailed models of stellar atmospheres and explosive transiants to simulate escaping light which we compare to observations to learn about the structure and composition of the things we see in the sky.